 Me, me, me.

-Jack Phelan is an award-winning video-artist who specialises in integrating new visual ideas and technology into live performance.
-Most recently Jack devised a complex live-camera based design for Unicorn (London) Theatre’s production of Gulliver’s Travels, and designed on Ravens: Spassky vs Fischer at The Hampstead theatre.
+Jack Phelan is an award-winning video-artist and technical director who specialises in integrating new visual ideas and technology into film and live performance.
+Most recently Jack designed and implemented complex in-camera video displays for LOLA, a feature film currently in production.
+Earlier this year he devised an imaginative live multi-camera design for Unicorn (London) Theatre’s production of Gulliver’s Travels, and was video designer on Ravens: Spassky vs Fischer at The Hampstead theatre, London.

 For Man of Valour, he worked with The Corn Exchange and actor Paul Reid to develop a neo-noir world of atmospherics and shadow using 3D modelling, lighting-through-projection and real-time animation.
 Man of Valour won the Best Design award at the 2011 Dublin Fringe Festival.
 In 2010 he combined wireless cameras and real-time post-production to bring the audience closer to the cast of the award-winning Freefall.
 Other theatrical credits include Dubliners (The Corn Exchange / Dublin Theatre Festival), World to Come (Cryptic Theatre, Glasgow), Alice in Funderland (TIPB / Abbey Theatre), The Lulu House and MacBeth (Siren Productions), Love and Money (Hatch Theatre) and Woman & Scarecrow (Siren / Abbey).

 Jack was also a core member of the creative / tech team behind Playhouse, a large-scale interactive lighting installation for public expression.
 Produced for Dublin Theatre Festival in 2009, Playhouse turned Dublin’s Liberty Hall into an 11 storey, full-colour video display that displayed animations submitted by the public to music synchronised with Dublin City FM.